 1. Stroll Beautiful Lake Louise Park

-Pack a picnic and grab a picnic table or bench along the water.
-You can walk Lake Louise’s easy .61-mile perimeter loop trail, spying turtles, carp, ducks, and geese.
-Lake Louise’s fountain adds extra ambiance, too.
+Then, walk Lake Louise’s easy .61-mile perimeter loop trail, spying turtles, carp, ducks, and geese.
+Lake Louise’s fountain adds extra ambiance to this already serene park.

-Plus, enjoy the playground, and work out with their fitness equipment.
-Lake Louise Park allows catch and release fishing as long as you have a valid North Carolina fishing license.
+Lake Louise Park allows catch-and-release fishing as long as you possess a valid North Carolina fishing license.

-2. Visit The Dam & Its Falls Along Reems Creek
+2. Visit The Dam & Falls Along Reems Creek

-The dam’s falls are only about 15-feet tall.
+The dam’s falls are only about 15 feet tall.
 This is the perfect spot for pictures – just exert caution around the rocks and water, especially with littles.

 3. Walk Main Street Nature Park